hashicorp/terraform/website/source/docs/providers/ibmcloud/d/infra_ssh_key.html.markdown

 page_title: "IBM Cloud: ibmcloud_infra_ssh_key"
 sidebar_current: "docs-ibmcloud-datasource-infra-ssh-key"
 description: |-
-  Get information on a IBM Cloud Infrastructure SSH Key
+  Get information about an IBM Cloud Infrastructure SSH key.
 ---

 # ibmcloud\_infra_ssh_key

-Use this data source to import the details of an *existing* SSH key as a read-only data source.
+Import the details of an existing SSH key as a read-only data source.
+The fields of the data source can then be referenced by other resources within the same configuration by using interpolation syntax.

 ## Example Usage